tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 For data authentication, the primary concern is the risk of on-path attackers equipped with CRQCs.
-Such adversaries could break certificate-based mechanisms that rely on traditional algorithms (e.g., RSA, ECDSA), allowing them to impersonate servers and mount man-in-the-middle (MitM) attacks.
+Such adversaries could break certificate-based mechanisms that rely on traditional algorithms (e.g., RSA, ECDSA), allowing them to impersonate servers and clients, and mount man-in-the-middle (MitM) attacks.
 In this scenario, attackers could also suppress PQC certificates and present only traditional ones, enabling downgrades.
-These risks highlight the need to transition away from traditional signatures and adopt post-quantum algorithms for certificate-based authentication.
+These risks highlight the need to transition certificate-based authentication toward post-quantum security, using hybrid signature schemes as an intermediate step before PQC-only adoption.

 The IETF has developed two hybrid transition models for use in TLS, IKEv2/IPsec, JOSE/COSE, and PKIX:

-* Composite signatures – A single certificate, key, and signature that combines traditional and PQ algorithms {{!I-D.ietf-lamps-pq-composite-sigs}}.
+* Composite signatures – A single certificate, key, and signature that combines traditional and PQC algorithms {{!I-D.ietf-lamps-pq-composite-sigs}}.
-* Dual certificates – Two separate certificates, one traditional and one PQ algorithm, that are bound together and validated jointly ({{!RFC9763}}).
+* Dual certificates – Two separate certificates, one traditional and one PQC algorithm, that are bound together and validated jointly ({{!RFC9763}}).

 Another approach is using a Post-Quantum certificate,

-* PQ-only certificates – A certificate or signature that uses only a PQ algorithm ({{!I-D.ietf-lamps-dilithium-certificates}} for ML-DSA and
+* PQC-only certificates – A certificate or signature that uses only a PQ algorithm ({{!I-D.ietf-lamps-dilithium-certificates}} for ML-DSA and
   {{!I-D.ietf-lamps-x509-slhdsa}} for SLH-DSA).

-This document provides guidance on selecting among the two hybrid certificate models and the PQ-only model depending on the deployment context, the readiness of the supporting ecosystem, and security requirements.
+This document provides guidance on selecting among the two hybrid certificate models and the PQC-only model depending on the deployment context, the readiness of the supporting ecosystem, and security requirements.